neroyang/sqlite-jdbc-crypt/README.md

 NOTE
 ====

 This is not the original version from xerial.org.
 It is a fork of the original.
-This version include and use https://github.com/Willena/libsqlite3-wx-see as the native librairy.
+This version include and use https://github.com/Willena/libsqlite3-crypt-auth as the native librairy.
 So the output jar is equivalent to xerial's one.
 This one includes some functionalities such as encryption and user authentication.
 Thanks to https://github.com/utelle/wxsqlite3 project that added these improvement, this library can now be updated in order to support these new functionalities.

 SQLite JDBC Driver
 ==================

 SQLite JDBC, developed by [Taro L. Saito](http://www.xerial.org/leo), is a library for accessing and creating [SQLite](http://sqlite.org) database files in Java.

 Our SQLiteJDBC library requires no configuration since native libraries for major OSs, including Windows, Mac OS X, Linux etc., are assembled into a single JAR (Java Archive) file.
-The usage is quite simple; download the sqlite-jdbc library from the releases tab, then append the library (JAR file) to your class path.
+The usage is quite simple; [download](https://bitbucket.org/xerial/sqlite-jdbc/downloads) our sqlite-jdbc library, then append the library (JAR file) to your class path.

 See [the sample code](#usage).